Fritz Haarmann: Arrest

-The clothes and personal possessions found at Haarmann's apartment and in the possession of his acquaintances were suspected as being the property of missing youths: all were confiscated and put on display at Hanover Police Station, with the parents of missing teenage boys from across Germany invited to look at the items.
-As successive days passed, an increasing number of items were identified by family members as having belonged to their sons and brothers.
-Haarmann did initially attempt to dismiss these successive revelations as being circumstantial in nature by explaining he acquired many of these items through his business of trading in used clothing, with other items being left at his apartment by youths with whom he engaged in sexual activity.
+The clothes and personal possessions found at Haarmann's apartment and in the possession of his acquaintances were suspected of being the property of missing youths: all were confiscated and put on display at Hanover Police Station, with the parents of missing teenage boys from across Germany invited to look at the items.
+As the days passed, an increasing number of items were identified by family members as having belonged to their sons and brothers.
+Haarmann initially attempted to dismiss these revelations as being circumstantial in nature.
+He claimed that the majority of the clothes had been acquired through his business (trading used clothing), and that the remaining items had been left behind by youths with whom he'd engaged in consensual sexual activity.

-The turning point came when, on 29 June, clothes, boots and keys found stowed at Haarmann's apartment were identified as belonging to a missing 18-year-old named Robert Witzel.
-A skull which had been found in a garden on 20 May (which was not initially connected with later skeletal discoveries) was identified as that of the missing youth.
-A friend of Witzel identified a police officer seen in the company of the youth the day prior to his disappearance as Haarmann.
+The turning point came on 29 June when clothes, boots, and keys found stowed at Haarmann's apartment were identified as belonging to a missing 18-year-old named Robert Witzel.
+A skull that had been found in a garden on 20 May (which was not initially connected with other skeletal discoveries determined to be linked to Haarmann) was identified as that of the missing youth.
+A friend of Witzel's then identified the police officer whom Witzel had been seen with on the day of his disappearance as Haarmann.

 Confronted with this evidence, Haarmann briefly attempted to bluster his way out of these latest and most damning pieces of evidence.
-When Witzel's jacket was found in the possession of his landlady and he was confronted with various witnesses' testimony as to his destroying identification marks upon the clothing, he broke down and had to be supported by his sister.
+When Witzel's jacket was found in the possession of his landlady and he was confronted with various witnesses' testimony as to his destroying identification marks on the clothing, he broke down and had to be supported by his sister.